‘THE ZERO IMPERATIVE’ (P.R.O.B.E.)

 In ‘The Zero Imperative’, a series of bizarre murders take place at a soon-to-be closed psychiatric hospital in Hawthorne.
 Liz investigates the murders but soon things go out of control when a psychic force is at work.
 Will Liz be able to uncover the mystery of the killer and who Patient Zero actually is?

 I enjoyed Caroline John’s performance as Liz Shaw in this first ‘P.R.O.B.E.’ episode.
 It was intriguing to see an older Liz compared to her ‘Doctor Who’ appearances.
 She’s confident and sure of herself.
-She’s able to handle a murder investigation even when other people get in her way during the story.
+She’s able to handle a murder investigation, even when other people get in her way during the story.

 As I mentioned, Linda Lusardi stars as Louise Bayliss, Liz Shaw’s assistant in ‘The Zero Imperative’.
 She seems a nice person to be Liz’s assistant, helping her out with the murder investigation at the psychiatric hospital.
-I don’t think there is much to say about Louise Bayliss concerning her character.
+I don’t think there is much to say about Lou Bayliss concerning her character.

 In terms of the guest cast for this ‘P.R.O.B.E.’ episode, most of the actors are former ‘Doctor Who’ stars who’ve either been Doctors or companions.
 ‘The Zero Imperative’ features actors like Sylvester McCoy, Colin Baker, Jon Pertwee and Peter Davison.
 They played the Doctor at a time in their lives. 🙂

 Now this is where it gets confusing for me.
-I know Sylvester, Colin, Jon and Peter aren’t playing the Doctors in this ‘P.R.O.B.E.’ episode, but it’s easy to think of them as the Doctors watching them here.
+I know Sylvester, Colin, Jon and Peter aren’t playing the Doctors in this ‘P.R.O.B.E.’ episode, but it’s easy to think of them as the Doctors when watching them here.
 Why couldn’t different ‘Doctor Who’ actors instead of the Doctors be cast to play these characters?

 Mind you, I would like to think that Sylvester, Colin, Jon and Peter are the Doctors from ‘Doctor Who’ in some shape or form in the ‘P.R.O.B.E.’ series.
-This is especially as Liz Shaw calls Jon Pertwee ‘Doctor’ at the end and even Sylvester says that famous Matt Smith line “Trust me!
+This is especially when Liz Shaw calls Jon Pertwee ‘Doctor’ at the end and even Sylvester says that famous Matt Smith line “Trust me!
 I’m a Doctor!” 😀